 Current Scholarship Funds

-LCF Alumni Scholarship (Collegiate) - Lexington Community Foundation awards four $1,000 annual LHS Alumni scholarships each year.
-Three are awarded to former LHS students currently enrolled in any post-secondary education and one is given to a graduating LHS senior.
+LCF Alumni Scholarship (Collegiate) - Lexington Community Foundation awards four $1,000 annual LHS Alumni scholarships each year to students currently enrolled in any post-secondary education.

 Warren & Leta Batie Scholarship - Warren and Leta Batie always believed in the importance of having a good high school, as well as a post-secondary education that prepares one for a future career.
 The Batie family has created this scholarship valued at up to $2,000 as a means of helping students with the increased costs of attending college.

-Ronald & LaJean Bossung Memorial Scholarship - The Bossung family has established a scholarship in the loving memory of Ronald Bossung to help young adults achieve their goals.
+Ronald & LaJean Bossung Memorial Scholarship - The Bossung family has established a scholarship in the loving memory of Ronald and LaJean Bossung to help young adults achieve their goals.
 Agriculture and high education have both played a significant role in the Bossung family.
-This scholarship created in his honor will award an annual scholarship valued at up to $1,000 to a graduating senior of LHS that will be pursuing post-secondary education at Nebraska College of Technical Agriculture in Curtis, NE, or at one of the Universities of Nebraska.
+This scholarship will award an annual scholarship valued at up to $1,000 to a graduating senior of LHS that will be pursuing post-secondary education at Nebraska College of Technical Agriculture in Curtis, NE, or at one of the Universities of Nebraska.

 Richard & Phyllis Brown Hendrix Scholarship - It was Phyllis's (Brown) Hendrix wish to permanently continue the Richard A. Brown Memorial Scholarship, and the family established the Richard & Phyllis Brown Hendrix Scholarship in the amount of $500 toward a post-secondary education in their honor. (see Richard A. Brown Memorial Scholarship)

 Class of '77 Scholarship - The Lexington Community Foundation administers this $500 annual scholarship that was established by the LHS Class of 1977 in memory of their classmates who have passed away.
-This scholarship is given to any graduating senior who shows qualities of good character, leadership, and academic achievement and has at least one parent who is a graduate of LHS or St. Ann's High School.
+This scholarship is given to any graduating senior who shows qualities of good character, leadership, and academic achievement and has at least one parent or sibling who is a graduate of LHS or St. Ann's High School.